Complete Seller Guide

 Cedarville (02330)

 Western edge near Carver, larger lots, pond access, more rural feel.
-Private wells and septic common — plan for both Title 5 and well water testing.
+Private wells and septic common.

 North Plymouth and West Plymouth (02360, 02361)